Today’s post is an updated repost from April, 2014.

 Yes, you paid top-dollar for those designer jeans but you haven’t worn them in ages… it might be time to let someone else enjoy them.

 STEP 3.
-Dust, Vacuum, and wipe down the closet
+Dust, vacuum, and wipe down the closet

-Now that your closet space is (hopefully) a lot emptier than it was when you started, take 5 minutes to QUICKLY dust and wipe down any shelves, dust the baseboards, and vacuum up the floor.
+Now that your closet space is (hopefully) a lot emptier than it was when you started, take 5 minutes to QUICKLY dust and wipe down any shelves, dust the baseboards, and vacuum the floor.

 You’d be surprised how dirty the inside of the closet can get — especially if you store your shoes in the closet.

 STEP 4.
 Rearrange and re-organize what you’d like to keep.

 This is the fun part for me — but it can be somewhat overwhelming for anyone who doesn’t necessarily love organizing or anyone who has perfectionist tendencies.

 I personally organized my closet by how I decide what to wear.
 For example, I never wake up and think “hmmm… I’d like to wear blue or red today”.
 Instead, I think “it’s chilly today, I’d like to wear long sleeves or a sweater”.